rocky-linux/documentation/docs/books/admin_guide/12-network.md

   76.223.126.88 rockylinux.org
 ```

-Querying only a DNS server may return an erroneous result that does not take into account the contents of a `hosts` file, although this should be rare nowadays.
+Querying only a DNS server may return an erroneous result that does not consider the contents of a `hosts` file, although this should be rare nowadays.

-To take the `/etc/hosts` file into account as well, the NSSwitch name service must be queried, which will take care of any DNS resolution.
+To take the `/etc/hosts` file into account, the NSSwitch name service must be queried, which will take care of any DNS resolution.

 ### `ipcalc` command

-The `ipcalc` (**ip calculation**) command is used to calculate the address of a network or broadcast from an IP address and a mask.
+The `ipcalc` (**ip calculation**) command calculates the address of a network or broadcast from an IP address and a mask.

 Syntax of the `ipcalc` command: